1015062E/howto/Using PsGetSid to Retrieve User SID.md

 ## Conclusion

 Using `PsGetSid` is a straightforward way to retrieve the SID for a domain user.
 This guide should help you get started quickly.
-If you have any questions or run into issues, feel free to reach out for assistance.

 ---